usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### <a name="aal3reauth"></a>4.3.4.
 Reauthentication

 At AAL 3, authentication of the subscriber SHALL be repeated at least once per 12 hours, regardless of user activity.
 Reauthentication of the subscriber SHALL be repeated following a period of no more than 15 minutes of user inactivity.
-It is permissible to prompt the user to cause activity just before the inactivity timeout, if desired.
+Reauthentication SHALL use both factors.
+The verifier MAY prompt the user to cause activity just before the inactivity timeout.

 #### 4.3.5.
 Security Controls